 Mhlophe's performances at the Gardner Museum include “Poetry in Motion” (Neighborhood Nights, 2003), “An Afternoon with Gcina Mhlophe” (Saturday Program, 2005), and “Traveling in Time” (Eye of the Beholder, 2008), where she spun tales rooted in the imagery of the rare silk Bengali embroidery at the heart of the exhibition Luxury for Export: Exchange Between India and Portugal around 1600.

 Mhlophe has conducted storytelling workshops and organizing storytelling festivals since 1988.
-She uses four of her country’s languages – English, Afrikaans, Xhosa, and Zulu – in her work, and has collaborated with Ladysmith Black Mambazo on a children’s album.
+She uses three of her country’s languages – English, Xhosa, and Zulu – in her work, and has collaborated with Ladysmith Black Mambazo on a children’s album.
 Her career has brought her international acclaim in the form of five honorary doctorates.
 She has also performed in venues as distinctive as the Royal Albert Hall in London and the Kennedy Center in New York.
 The accolades she has received for her work include a BBC Africa Service Award for Radio Drama; The Fringe First Award at Edinburgh Festival; Joseph Jefferson Award in Chicago; and an OBIE in New York.
 Mhlophe also runs a literacy program in South Africa called Nozincwadi, which she started in 2001, as well as the Nozincwadi Storytelling and Book Festival, which she started in 2008.

 In 2018, Mhlophe began work on developing the Gcina Mhlophe Memory House, which will be a museum dedicated to storytelling and oral history in South Durban.
 She also worked on the 2017 documentary and animated film Liyana, in which five orphaned children from Swaziland craft a collective fairytale, under Mhlophe’s guidance, drawn from their darkest memories and brightest dreams.